 Processing Fixed Length Flat Files

 In general, flat files are of fixed length columns, hence they are also called as Positional flat files.
-Below is the layout of a flat-file which shows the exact fields and their positions in a file.
+Below is the layout of a flat file that shows the exact fields and their positions in a file.

 |First name||10||1||10||Text||First name of customer|